 Food safety procedures aim to prevent listeria getting into foods we eat.
 Some foods are more likely to be contaminated so people who are at risk of severe disease should not eat them.

 Foods that are unsafe for people at risk of severe infection include:

 - uncooked, smoked or ready-to-eat fish or seafood, including oysters, prawns, smoked ready-to-eat fish, sashimi or sushi

-- paté, hummus-based dips and spreads
+- paté, hummus and tahini-based dips and spreads

 - cold pre-cooked chicken

 - processed meats including ham and all other chilled pre-cooked meat products including chicken, salami and other fermented or dried sausages*

 - pre-prepared, pre-packaged or stored salads (including fruit salads) and coleslaws